The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Oregon, US

 Accepting New Patients

 Jonathan Kukier is a primary care provider, practicing in Internal Medicine in Hood River, Oregon.
 Dr. Kukier is rated as an Experienced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-His top areas of expertise are Diverticular Disease, Maturity Onset Diabetes of the Young, Chronic Cough, and Type 2 Diabetes (T2D).
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Diverticular Disease, Maturity Onset Diabetes of the Young, Chronic Cough, and Type 2 Diabetes (T2D).
 Dr. Kukier is currently accepting new patients.

 Experienced in Alternating Hemiplegia of Childhood